 Can the minister update us today on what changes will be made to the allocation formula?
 Thank you, Mr. Speaker.
 Speaker: Thank you.
 The Hon.
 Minister responsible for the Nunavut Housing Corporation, Ms. Nakashuk.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for asking that good question.
-To date we just go according to the formula established and we follow how many people require housing.
+The current formula that has been established is used and we follow how many people fill out applications for housing.
 The formula is still used and we try to look at how many requests are made for housing.
 That's how it is at the moment.

 Lastly, in our session here, it was mentioned here in the House that when people reach the age of 18, they can get housing and a number of people seeking housing increases every year.
 It's often mentioned that even though they apply for housing, lack of housing is always a reason for no housing.
-For that reason, upon receiving greater funds for more housing, more can be allocated to the communities that are needed.
+For that reason, upon receiving greater funds for more housing, more housing units can be allocated to the communities that are needed.
 That is how it is at the moment.
 Thank you, Mr. Speaker.